Cecil B. DeMille: 1881–1899: early years

 Cecil Blount DeMille was of paternal Dutch ancestry.
-His surname was spelled de Mil (Note: There are several variants of DeMille's surname.
-His family's Dutch surname, originally spelled de Mil.) before his grandfather William added an "le" for "visual symmetry".
+His surname was spelled de Mil before his grandfather William added an "le" for "visual symmetry".

 As an adult, Cecil De Mille adopted the spelling DeMille because he believed it would look better on a marquee, but continued to use de Mille in private life.
-The family name de Mille was used by his children Cecilia, John, Richard, and Katherine.
+The family name de Mille was used by his children, Cecilia, John, Richard, and Katherine.
 Cecil's brother, William, and his daughters, Margaret and Agnes, as well as DeMille's granddaughter, Cecilia de Mille Presley, also used the de Mille spelling.

 DeMille was born on August 12, 1881, in a boarding house on Main Street in Ashfield, Massachusetts, where his parents had been vacationing for the summer.
 On September 1, 1881, the family returned with the newborn DeMille to their flat in New York.
-DeMille was named after his grandmothers Cecilia Wolff and Margarete Blount.
-He was the second of three children of Henry Churchill de Mille (September 4, 1853 – February 10, 1893) and his wife, Matilda Beatrice deMille (née Samuel; January 30, 1853 – October 8, 1923), known as Beatrice.
-His older brother, William C. deMille, was born on July 25, 1878.
+DeMille was named after his grandmothers, Cecilia Wolff and Margarete Blount.
+He was the second of three children of Henry Churchill de Mille (September 4, 1853 – February 10, 1893) and his wife, Matilda Beatrice DeMille (née Samuel; January 30, 1853 – October 8, 1923), known as Beatrice.
+His older brother, William C. DeMille, was born on July 25, 1878.

-Henry de Mille, whose ancestors were of English and Dutch-Belgian descent, was a North Carolina-born dramatist, actor, and lay reader in the Episcopal Church.
+Henry de Mille, whose ancestors were of English and Dutch Belgian descent, was a North Carolina-born dramatist, actor, and lay reader in the Episcopal Church.
 In New York, Henry also taught English at Columbia College (now Columbia University).
 He worked as a playwright, administrator, and faculty member during the early years of the American Academy of Dramatic Arts, established in New York City in 1884.
 Henry de Mille frequently collaborated with David Belasco in playwriting; their best-known collaborations included "The Wife", "Lord Chumley", "The Charity Ball", and "Men and Women".